Acipenserid herpesvirus 2

-Ictavirus acipenseridallo2 (AciHV-2) is a virus in the genus Ictavirus, family Alloherpesviridae, and order Herpesvirales.
+Acipenserid herpesvirus 2 (AciHV2) is a species of virus in the genus Ictavirus, family Alloherpesviridae, and order Herpesvirales.
 It infects sturgeon of the family Acipenseridae.

 Background

 Initial isolation of the virus came from the ovarian fluid of healthy adult sturgeon.
 Further isolation of the virus came in the form of skin lesions from subadult sturgeons which underwent high levels of morbidity and mortality.

 Genome

-Genomic sequencing of the species shows similarities with other species in genus Ictalurus even though host species are different for the species and other viral species in the genus.
-AciHV-2 is a novel virus for sturgeon.
+Genomic sequencing of the species shows similarities with other species in genus Ictavirus even though host species are different for the species and other viral species in the genus.
+AciHV2 is a novel virus for sturgeon.
 Whole-genome sequencing found it to have around 134 kb and quantitative PCR found it to have low homology with other such pathogens.

-Gene structure of AciHV-2 shows high degrees of synteny with IcHV-1.
-BlastX programs for showing similarities between gene sequences between AciHV-2 and IcHV-1 each counterpart for each gene sequence for open reading frames in the respective species showed a counterpart to the other.
+Gene structure of AciHV2 shows high degrees of synteny with IcHV1.
+BlastX programs for showing similarities between gene sequences between AciHV2 and IcHV1 each counterpart for each gene sequence for open reading frames in the respective species showed a counterpart to the other.